Franco Mulakkal: Biography

 Franco Mulakkal was born in Mattam, Thrissur, Kerala, India on 25 March 1964.

 He was ordained for Priesthood at St.Thomas Forane Syro-Malabar Catholic Church, Mattom, Thrissur, Kerala on 21 April 1990.

 Franco transferred church sui iuris from the Syro-Malabar Church to the Latin Church with his missionary work in northern India.
-He was appointed auxiliary bishop of the Latin rite Catholic Archdiocese of Delhi and titular bishop of Chullu on 17 January 2009.
+He was appointed auxiliary bishop of the Latin Catholic Archdiocese of Delhi and titular bishop of Chullu on 17 January 2009.
 He was consecrated a bishop on 21 February 2009.
-He was appointed bishop of the Latin rite Catholic Diocese of Jalandhar on 13 June 2013 by Pope Francis.
-He also serves as the Secretary of the Regional Bishops Conference of North India and Consultor for the Pontifical Council for Interreligious Dialogue.
+He was appointed bishop of the Latin Catholic Diocese of Jalandhar on 13 June 2013 by Pope Francis.
+He was installed there on 4 August 2013.
+He also served as the Secretary of the Regional Bishops Conference of North India and Consultor for the Pontifical Council for Interreligious Dialogue.